EvCholesky/MoeBetter/readme.md

 ## Notation changes
 * No leading S/C for structs or classes
-* EWC macros/namespaces changed go MOE
+* EWC macros/namespaces changed to MOE
 * No more pCoz/pChz, all string code should handle UTF8

 ## Things I contemplated changing, but didn't